- Pushing the Limits with the Canon 24-Hour Challenge

 Sticking to what you know is generally more appealing than the risks associated with stepping into the unknown.
 Maybe that’s why few people make use of this advice.

-The aim of the Canon Collective 24-Hour Challenge is to demonstrate how you can build creative momentum to break through this barrier.
+The aim of the Canon 24-Hour Challenge is to demonstrate how you can build creative momentum to break through this barrier.

-Canon Collective members Russell Charters and Mitch Pearson-Goff were our very brave and passionate guinea pigs.
+Photographers Russell Charters and Mitch Pearson-Goff were our very brave and passionate guinea pigs.
 They put themselves on the line, and their results show the fruits available to those who take calculated risks.

 Watch our short film which documents their experience.
-We’re hoping you’ll be inspired to think and act a little differently after watching it — you may even feel the urge to join a Canon Collective workshop too.
+We’re hoping you’ll be inspired to think and act a little differently after watching it — you may even feel the urge to join a Canon workshop too.

 Photographer, Reilly Wardrope, chats about the experience that made this image above Tangalooma Resort possible.